 In prior years, the Company increased its ownership interest in VVPI and LBASSI, resulting in 100% and 72.50% ownership interest, respectively, over the respective subsidiaries.
-This resulted in the recognition of goodwill which amounted to P78.3 million as of September 30, 2023 and December 31, 2022, and shown as part of Intangible Assets - net account in the interim consolidated statements of financial position.
+This resulted in the recognition of goodwill which amounted to Php 78.3 million and shown as part of Intangible Assets - net account in the interim consolidated statements of financial position.
+In 2023 the Group recognized an impairment loss on the goodwill of LBASSI amounting to Php 77.3 million.